cderue/karn-doc/README.md

 ## Getting Started

 Make sure you have installed [Docker](https://docs.docker.com/docker-for-windows/install/) and enable your [local Kubernetes](https://github.com/cderue/karn-doc/wiki/Deploy-to-Local-Kubernetes) cluster.
-After that, install [HashiCorp Waypoint]([https://developer.hashicorp.com/waypoint/tutorials/get-started-docker/get-started-docker](https://developer.hashicorp.com/waypoint/tutorials/get-started-kubernetes/get-started-kubernetes)) in your Kubernetes cluster.
+After that, install [HashiCorp Waypoint](https://developer.hashicorp.com/waypoint/downloads) and install the [Waypoint server](https://developer.hashicorp.com/waypoint/tutorials/get-started-kubernetes/get-started-kubernetes) in your Kubernetes cluster.
-When the Waypoint Server is ready, run the below commands from the **/deploy/** directory to get started with `karn` immediately.
+When the Waypoint Server is ready, run the below commands from the **/deploy/getting-started** directory to get started with `KARN` immediately.

 ```powershell
 waypoint init